Is there anything more frustrating than searching for a specific item when you are in a hurry?

 First, let’s take a look at typical challenges with field service asset management in field service and their impact on business.

 Why Asset Management in Field Service is more prone to risks?

 1. Parts on the move – with employees working in shifts and parts and tools constantly being transferred between personnel, field service asset tracking is a difficult task.

 2. Many warehouses – keeping warehouse inventory accurate and up-to-date is already a challenge, so how do you manage the inventory of multiple warehouses?
 More warehouses means greater complexity of monitoring and managing inventory.

 3. Fraudulent activity – trust is not enough when passing valuable equipment to be used in the field.
 Especially when relying on subcontractors who might be reusing tools for tasks not related to your order.

-4. Theft – this should not be excluded from consideration – thefts are reported even at companies where employees work on-premises and it’s easier to monitor assets.
+4. Theft – this should not be excluded from consideration – thefts are reported even at companies where employees work on-premises, and it’s easier to track fixed assets in field service.
 Having workers outside the company poses additional risk for missing inventory due to the fact that there are more people involved in the exchange of tools and equipment or simply due to the frequent location changes of employees.